 She continues to serve the nonprofit and education sectors outside her consultancy.
 Stefanie regularly lectures at conferences and universities on a variety of topics related to the management and advancement of nonprofit organizations and the creative economy.
 She was named one of the twenty best speakers, selected among 300+ past Communicating the Arts conferences, following her talk regarding inclusive philanthropy in Montreal, October 2019.
 She is a founding member of the International Live Events Association (ILEA) Faculty Advisory Board, and is an instructor at Northern Essex Community College, where she created the Nonprofit Management Certificate Program, and has taught several business and hospitality courses over the past fifteen years.
 You can view upcoming programs here.

 Stefanie has also donated countless hours to nonprofits, and the communities they serve.
-In 2016, Stefanie created the popular Bevara Stiftelse program, designed to assist organizations who can't afford consulting services.
-It is generously funded through Bevara's clients.
-3% of all Bevara profits are earmarked for this important program.
+In 2016, Stefanie created the Bevara Stiftelse program, designed to assist organizations who can't afford consulting services.
+3% of Bevara profits are earmarked for this important program.
 She is also a Rotarian, and serves on A Moment of Magic Foundation's Board of Advisors.